 Best Hotels In Bremen

-Dorint City Hotel Bremen is just 5 minutes from the central train station.
+- Dorint City-Hotel Bremen Dorint City Hotel Bremen is just 5 minutes from the central train station.
 An ideal location for a weekend stay.
 The hotel features a spa, an onsite restaurant, and a bar.
-The private rooms all have air conditioning and are pet friendly!
+The private rooms all have air conditioning and are pet-friendly!

 From Nuremberg, you can visit 2 of the most idyllic villages, Bamberg and Rothenburg ob der Tauber.
-These destinations are the fairytale villages of southern Germany.
+These destinations are all easy day trips from Nuremberg by train!

 Christmas Markets: The Most Magical Berlin Christmas Markets